SwedbankPay/developer.swedbankpay.com/payment-instruments/vipps/redirect.md

 | └─➔&nbsp;`href`          | `string`     | The target URL to perform the operation against.                                                                                                                                                                                                                                                                                                           |
 | └─➔&nbsp;`rel`           | `string`     | The name of the relation the operation has to the current resource.                                                                                                                                                                                                                                                                                        |

-## Vipps Redirect integration flow
+## Vipps Redirect Integration Flow

 The sequence diagram below shows the two requests you have to send to Swedbank Pay to make a purchase.